Academic-ID/sapienAI/README.md

 | `AZURE_OPENAI_REASONING_DEPLOYMENT`      | Deployment name for the large Azure OpenAI reasoning model.                                      | string  | `null`               |
 | `AZURE_OPENAI_REASONING_MINI_DEPLOYMENT` | Deployment name for the mini Azure OpenAI reasoning model.                                       | string  | `null`               |

-### Anthropic Claude
+### Anthropic Claude (Direct and AWS)

 Configure access to Anthropic's Claude models.
+Only one option needs to be set to use Claude models.

 | Environment Variable     | Description                                                                       | Type   | Default Value |
 | :----------------------- | :-------------------------------------------------------------------------------- | :----- | :------------ |